 Before that though, let’s talk about happier times.
-Some friends and I made plans to explore Lake Maninjau, a crater lake in Sumatra, by unicycle.
+Some friends and I made plans to explore Lake Maninjau, a crater lake in Sumatra, in Indonesia, by unicycle.
 It’s one of my favorite trips to date – I get to whine about physical exercise to friends who can relate; there’s great scenery and we get to distract kids from attending school.

 It also instilled in me a long-term love for nasi padang and jus alpukat (an avocado shake drizzled with gula melaka and love).
 For the uninitiated (you haven’t lived), authentic nasi padang is not just a dish but a whole process.
 You’ll pick a couple of dishes you really like and these will be laid out on a table for your companions with of course, a plate of rice for each.
 These dishes can be refilled if you wish and you’ll be charged by what and how much you’ve consumed.